wagtail/wagtail/docs/contributing/issue_tracking.rst

 * It may require a non-trivial amount of work to confirm the presence of a bug.
 In this case, feedback and further details from other contributors, whether or not they can replicate the bug, would be particularly welcomed.
 * It may require further discussion to decide whether the proposal is a good idea or not - if so, it will be tagged "design decision needed".

 We will endeavour to make sure that issues don't remain in this state for prolonged periods.
-Issues and PRs tagged "design decision needed" will be revisited regularly and discussed with at least two core contributors - we aim to review each ticket at least once per release cycle (= 6 weeks) as part of core team meetings.
+Issues and PRs tagged "design decision needed" will be revisited regularly and discussed with at least two core contributors - we aim to review each ticket at least once per release cycle (= 6 weeks) as part of weekly core team meetings (2-3 a week).

 Pull requests
 -------------

 As with issues, the core team will classify pull requests as soon as they are opened, usually within one day.
 Unless the change is invalid or particularly contentious (in which case it will be closed or marked as "design decision needed"), it will generally be classified under the next applicable version - the next minor release for new features, or the next patch release for bugfixes - and marked as 'Needs review'.

-All contributors, core and non-core, are invited to offer feedback on the pull request.
+* All contributors, core and non-core, are invited to offer feedback on the pull request.
+* Core team members are invited to assign themselves to the pull request for review.

 Subsequently (ideally within a week or two, but possibly longer for larger submissions) a core team member will merge it if it is ready to be merged, or tag it as requiring further work ('needs work' / 'needs tests' / 'needs docs').
 In the latter case, they may also reassign it to a later milestone ('real-soon-now' or 'some-day').
 Pull requests that require further work are handled and prioritised in the same way as issues - anyone is welcome to pick one up from the backlog, whether or not they were the original committer.